jamonholmgren/ProMotion/README.md

 ```

-Close a screen, passing back arguments to the previous screen's "on_return" method:
+Close a screen (modal or in a nav controller), passing back arguments to the previous screen's "on_return" method:

 ```ruby
 class ItemScreen